timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### Power and Connectivity

-Your TS Pico draws its power directly from your TS 2068 through the expansion connector.
+Your TS-Pico draws its power directly from your TS 2068 through the expansion connector.
 There are no external power supplies or batteries to worry about.
-When your TS 2068 is on, your TS Pico is on.
-When your TS 2068 is off, your TS Pico is off.
+When your TS 2068 is on, your TS-Pico is on.
+When your TS 2068 is off, your TS-Pico is off.
 Simple!

-The TS Pico also includes a micro-USB connector, but this is only used for firmware upgrades.
+The TS-Pico also includes a micro-USB connector, but this is only used for firmware upgrades.
 During normal operation, you won't need to connect anything to this port.

 ---

-## Understanding the TS Pico Commands
+## Understanding the TS-Pico Commands

-### The Philosophy Behind TS Pico Commands
+### The Philosophy Behind TS-Pico Commands

-Before we dive into specific commands, it's important to understand the philosophy behind how the TS Pico works.
-The designers wanted to make the TS Pico feel natural to anyone familiar with the TS 2068, while adding powerful new capabilities.
+Before we dive into specific commands, it's important to understand the philosophy behind how the TS-Pico works.
+The designers wanted to make the TS-Pico feel natural to anyone familiar with the TS 2068, while adding powerful new capabilities.

 ### The Magic of "tpi:" - Your Gateway to Modern Features

-Every TS Pico command starts with "tpi:" - this is your signal to the system that you want to talk to the TS Pico rather than perform a traditional tape operation.
-Think of "tpi:" as a polite way of saying "Excuse me, TS Pico, I have a request for you."
+Every TS-Pico command starts with "tpi:" - this is your signal to the system that you want to talk to the TS-Pico rather than perform a traditional tape operation.
+Think of "tpi:" as a polite way of saying "Excuse me, TS-Pico, I have a request for you."

-**Why "tpi:"?** It stands for "Timex Pico Interface" and it serves an important technical purpose: it tells your TS 2068 to pass the command to the TS Pico instead of trying to access a tape drive.
-This allows the TS Pico to add new functionality without interfering with your computer's existing capabilities.
+**Why "tpi:"?** It stands for "Timex Pico Interface" and it serves an important technical purpose: it tells your TS 2068 to pass the command to the TS-Pico instead of trying to access a tape drive.
+This allows the TS-Pico to add new functionality without interfering with your computer's existing capabilities.

 ### LOAD vs. SAVE: Two Different Types of Conversations

-The TS Pico uses your TS 2068's existing LOAD and SAVE commands, but extends them in clever ways:
+The TS-Pico uses your TS 2068's existing LOAD and SAVE commands, but extends them in clever ways:

 #### LOAD Commands: "Show Me" or "Get Me"
 LOAD commands are typically used for retrieving information or bringing files into your computer's memory.
-When you use a LOAD command with "tpi:", you're usually asking the TS Pico to either show you something or to load a file for use.
+When you use a LOAD command with "tpi:", you're usually asking the TS-Pico to either show you something or to load a file for use.

 **Examples of LOAD commands:**
 - `LOAD "tpi:dir"` - "Show me what files are available"